SLV Rod & Gun Club

 Want to join the Rod & Gun Club?

 Do you enjoy fishing or shooting?
 The SLV Rod & Gun Club membership is open to all residents of SLV.
-Please follow these steps to join the SLV Rod & Gun Club.
+Please follow these steps to join the SLV Rod & Gun Club or renew your current membership (page 2).
 Questions?

 Fishing

-Bass: Fred Robinson 4lb 4oz Striper: Scottie Pitser 33”
+Bass: Don Hain 6lb 3oz Striper: Scottie Pitser 33”

 Shooting

 IMPORTANT: Please call the appropriate Range Officer (Ranger Schedule) of the day you plan to shoot no later than 7:00 pm the prior evening to coordinate the meet time.
 Make sure you have their response before going to the range.
-You must wear 2024-5 name tags with target stamp to shoot!
+Please review the Range Rules and Information, like wearing your 2026 name tags with target stamp to shoot.
+The Club hosts monthly shoots for all members.
+Hope to see you at the Range!

 Our current and past newsletters are available online: